jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 Comparing this to the results of the previous section we see that this system mimics a harmonic oscillator with frequency $$\omega=\sqrt{1/LC}$$ and quantum mechanical variables given by charge $$\hat Q$$ and magnetic flux $$\hat\Phi$$.
 The implications are similarly profound as for the standard position-momentum oscillator describing a particle in a square well.
 We can either know the charge precisely but not know the flux at all and vice versa.
 However, this system is describing a macroscopic electromagnetic circuit element rather than a single atomic particle!

-### Solution and Comparison to the harmonic Oscillator

 ## The Jospehson Junction
-With the procedure to quantize an electromagnetic circuit element we are now able to tackle the derivation of a SCQ.
+With the procedure to quantize an electromagnetic circuit element we are now equipped to tackle the derivation of a SCQ.
 First we need to introduce the concept of a quantized magnetic flux (we now also explain what that actually is) and need to understand some basic properties of a Josephson junction.

 Let's get started!

 ### Flux Quantization